 |Spirit of Glory Ministries, Inc.||

-miracle from god
+miracle from god; Dennis' Testimony

 In April of 2001, I visited my doctor about shortness of breath and was diagnosed with Phenomena.
 After several months and 3 different doctors my condition did not improve, in fact my condition became very serious.

 By June, I was so sick that I could not sleep.
 It became even harder to breath and my skin was turning grey.
 My wife, Tami, took me to a Clinic and waited for a doctor to see me.
 Once the doctor came, he asked what was wrong and I told him that I was being treated for Phenomena.
 He examined me and said "Your symptoms look like Phenomena, but I believe you have a more serious problem here."
 He was not sure at that point whether it was a blood clot in the lungs or if it was my heart but he seemed to feel it was more to do with my heart than anything else.
 He had Tami me rush me over to a nearby hospital and straight to the emergency room.
-Fortunately for me this doctor was the head of ER and was covering someone else's shift at that time.
+Fortunately for me this doctor was the head of ER and happened to be covering someone else's shift at that time at the clinic.